2018-19 St. Louis Blues & Boston Bruins Season Series Recap

 Feb.
 23, 2019 – BOS 1 STL 2 (SO)

-The Blues have a balanced forward group, with a nice combination of size, skill, and toughness.
+Stanley Cup Playoffs – The St. Louis Blues have a balanced forward group, with a nice combination of size, skill, and toughness.
 Jaden Schwartz has had a terrific postseason, scoring 12 goals in 19 games played.
 Vladimir Tarasenko had a huge series vs. the San Jose Sharks, tallying 3 goals and 5 assists in 6 games.
 That bodes well for St. Louis, because Tarasenko only had 5 points in the previous 13 playoff games.
 It’s good news for the team to have their most talented player find his form at the right time.
 Ryan O’Reilly is one of the best two-way centers in the game and I expect his line to be matched up with the Bruins’ top line of Brad Marchand, Patrice Bergeron, and David Pastrnak.
-I think O’Reilly is probably as good of an option as there is in the league at this particular job.
+We feel O’Reilly is probably as good of an option as there is in the league at this particular job.
 The line of Pat Maroon-Tyler Bozak-Robert Thomas has done a great job providing secondary scoring for St. Louis.
 The Blues have strong depth throughout their four lines which will be a handful for the Bruins’ blueline.

 Boston’s top line is the best in the NHL.
 They combined for 6 goals and 8 assists in the series vs. Carolina.
 David Krejci has also had a strong postseason, totalling 4 goals and 10 assists.
 The additions of Charlie Coyle and Marcus Johansson at the trade deadline have been huge for the team, as they have added size and experience to a strong forward group.
 Finally, Sean Kuraly has helped make the 4th line the best in the playoffs, allowing head coach Bruce Cassidy to roll all of his lines and cause matchup problems for the opposition.